rm511130/cpp-warmup-then-fast/README.md

 cf rename counter-new counter                                       # rename counter-new to counter
 ```

-When trying something out for the 1st time, it's important to always think through what you expect will happen before testing and validating your assumptions.
+When trying something for the 1st time, it's important to always think through what you expect will happen before testing and validating your assumptions.

 Let's execute the zero-downtime switch of the Apps - going from blue-font to green-font: